lm-ut/PANE/README.md

-# PANE
+# PANE - Principal component Ancestry proportions using NNLS Estimation

 *PANE* leverages PCA and NNLS (Non-Negative Least Squares) to assess the ancestral composition of admixed individuals with high accuracy and reliability.

-In this page you will find instructions for a basic usage, for a more in-depth tutorial go to Articles > Tutorial (also accessible by clicking the three lines - top right of the page)
+In this page you will find instructions for a basic usage, for a more in-depth tutorial click [here]()

 ## Installation